ymollard/python-advanced-slides/exercises.md

 Install and run tox in your project.
 Make sure all tests pass in both environments.

-You can re-organise your project structure as proposed in the figure.
+Re-organise your project structure as proposed in the figure.
+In Pycharm *File > Settings > Project > Project Structure*, identify `src` as a source folder so that the linter can identify your source files.

 ![bg right:25% 80%](./img/exercises/package-structure.png)